 e) Resolution 73 (Rev. Geneva, 2022) of the World Telecommunication Standardization Assembly (WTSA), on ICTs, environment, climate change and circular economy, instructing the ITU Telecommunication Standardization Sector (ITU-T) in this area;

-f) Recommendation ITUD 21 (Dubai, 2014), on ICT and climate change;
+f) Recommendation ITU-D 21 (Dubai, 2014), on ICT and climate change;

-g) the outcomes of the United Nations Climate Change Conferences, and the main outcomes of the Conference of the Parties to the Basel Convention on the Environmentally Sound Management of E-waste;
+g) the outcomes of the United Nations (UN) Climate Change Conferences, including the UN Framework Convention on Climate Change (UNFCC) and the main outcomes of the Conference of the Parties to the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal;

-h) Resolution 79 (Rev. Geneva, 2022) of WTSA, on the role of telecommunications/ICTs in handling and controlling ewaste from telecommunication and information technology equipment and methods of treating it;
+h) Resolution 79 (Rev. Geneva, 2022) of WTSA, on the role of telecommunications/ICTs in handling and controlling e-waste from telecommunication and information technology equipment and methods of treating it;

-i) the outcomes of ITU-T Study Group 5 on environment, climate change and circular economy, which is responsible for studies on methodologies for evaluating the effects of ICT on climate change and also for studying design methodologies to reduce environmental effects, for example recycling of ICT facilities and equipment;
+i) the outcomes of ITU-D Study Groups on environment, climate change and circular economy topics and ITU-T Study Group 5;

 j) UNGA Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development,